-The School of Management has five staff members, including two full-time advisors, who are qualified and dedicted to provide both advising and academic counseling services to students.
+The School of Management has two full-time advisors, who are qualified and dedicated to providing both advising and academic counseling services to students.
 They are committed to helping you make the most of your education.
 They are available to meet with you and discuss your degree progress in a one-on-one, confidential setting.
 You can feel comfortable knowing that your success is important to your advisors and they are prepared to help you overcome the struggles you encounter as you pursue your degree.

 Brenda Harrison, PhD, LPC, Senior Academic Advisor/Counselor

 Phone: (810) 762-3160, Email: email@example.com

 What is the difference between a Counselor and an Advisor?

 Counselors are professionally trained to address personal issues, resolve academic anxiety, assist students in choosing career fields and majors, and problem-solve other academic difficulties.
 With students on restricted academic or financial aid status, counselors work to develop individual success plans, which address the specific issues inhibiting academic success.
 Counselors can help with the following issues: